william-Dic/DeepBattler/README.md

-# DeepBattler - Your Ultimate LLM-Powered Hearthstone Battlegrounds Companion
+# Well met, hero!
+I’m DeepBattler, the Battlegrounds genius AI! 🍻🍻🍻

 An advanced Large Language Model (LLM) powered assistant for Hearthstone Battlegrounds that combines a Hearthstone Deck Tracker plugin with state-of-the-art language models to provide real-time strategic coaching, this tool has helped achieve top 0.1% ranking on EU servers and provides real-time voice-assisted coaching for optimal decision making.